Columbus and Franklin County Metro Parks: Slate Run

 South of Canal Winchester, Slate Run Metro Park's most notable feature is an 1880s-era working historical farm staffed by volunteers.
 Visitors can see 19th century farm life, interact with the farm animals, and learn about canning and meat preservation.
 Other parts of the park include extensive hiking trails and a restored wetland area.

 Three Creeks

 Managed in cooperation with the City of Columbus, Three Creeks is located near Groveport and Bexley.
 Along the confluence trail, visitors can see where Alum, Big Walnut and Blacklick Creeks merge.
 Picnic areas, lakes, and extensive trails round out the features of this park.

 Walnut Woods

 Opened in 2011, this park encompasses a former tree nursery.
 Located just east of the village of Groveport, Walnut Woods also includes two dog parks - one for large dogs and one for small dogs.
 Wetland restoration is ongoing in the central part of the park.

 Future

 Columbus Metro Parks is continuing to expand with more acquisitions of land.
 One such expansion is in Blendon Township and is planned to remain rustic and primitive.
 The land currently under the management team from Blendon Woods Metro Park.

-Metro Parks has also been working to restore a privately owned stone quarry and old landfill no longer in use transforming the property.
-Quarry Trails Metro Park will be located within Columbus on the west side of the Scioto River, between Griggs Dam and Downtown Columbus.
-A Metro Parks notice about this park listed the following "Hiking, biking, picnicking, fishing and other traditional activities associated with the park system will be offered along with other more adventurous challenges such as climbing and paddle boarding."
-An official opening date has yet to be announced.